cscannell-inacloud/Microsoft-Teams-Docs/teams/custombot.md

             string messageContent = await httpRequestMessage.Content.ReadAsStringAsync();
             AuthenticationHeaderValue authenticationHeaderValue = httpRequestMessage.Headers.Authorization;

-            // It is up to the custom bot ownwer to decide how to pass in the lookup id for the signing key.
+            // It is up to the custom bot owner to decide how to pass in the lookup id for the signing key.
             // Here, we have used the query parameter "id" as an example. string claimedSenderId = HttpUtility.ParseQueryString(httpRequestMessage.RequestUri.Query).Get("id");